sftcd/happykey/README.md

 ## Recent Changes

 - 20220910: playing more with @slontis DHKEM stuff.
 Working now for round-trips and test vectors and leak-checked.
+Changed the (soon to be legacy) ``OSSL_HPKE_enc|dec`` APIs to use DHKEM stuff.
+(That'll allow deleting a lot of old code once DHKEM PR is merged.)

 - 202200906: new API seal/open working, with export APIs, and more test vectors, ECH interop tested